School and contact details

 Students undertaking part of their course through a school of distance education (for example, undertaking a subject that is not available at their school or is available at the school only at the same time as another subject being studied) are not categorised as distance education students.

 For a governing body to be eligible for funding for distance education students, the school must be accredited by the Board to deliver education in distance mode.
-Only distance education students resident in Queensland, enrolled full-time and undertaking a full service delivery course in distance education should be included in the Census form.
+Only distance education students resident in Queensland, enrolled full-time and undertaking a full service delivery course in distance education and who enrolled at least 11 days before Census Day (or less, if the delay was beyond the control of the parent or independent student) should be included in the Census form.

 The school administration must maintain robust management systems of enrolment, attendance, learning activity and teacher interaction with all students who are included in this Census form.